-I am a Ph.D. candidate (expected graduation date August 2022) at the School of Information, The University of Texas at Austin, advised by Dr. Jacek Gwizdka.
-My research interests focus on investigating the intersection between health consumers' eHealth literacy and online information search behaviors.
+I am a mixed-methods user researcher and a recent Ph.D. graduate from the School of Information, The University of Texas at Austin (advisor: Dr. Jacek Gwizdka).
+My research interests focus on investigating the intersection between health consumers' electronic health literacy and online information search behaviors.
 I won the 2021 ASIS&T SIG-USE Best Paper Award for my work on predicting surrogate information seekers' behaviors.
 I am interested in other research topics related to online information seeking, trust, and transparency in online health communities, and applying usability testing to verify the design of digital technologies.

 I have industrial, research, and teaching experience in user research.
 I was a User Researcher Intern at Vrbo - Expedia Group in the 2019 Summer, working on the partner production website's information architecture.
 My research experience includes a wide range of topics, including developing social platforms for older adults, evaluating the usability of a smart vest for health disease patients, testing newly designed smartphone gestures, and evaluating health consumers' behaviors using search engines.
 In the 2021 and 2022 Spring semesters at UT, I respectively taught undergraduate courses on "Intro to user experience design" and "Evaluation of interactive system".